 Government grants are available in all kinds of forms – from reduced costs and free equipment, to cash awards to help your new business grow.
-Generally, government grants are either a direct grant, equity finance or a soft loan.
+Generally, government grants come in the form of a direct grant.

 • Direct grant – this is money given to your new business to cover start-up essentials such as training, investment in equipment, or reaching new markets such as overseas exports.
 Most grants will expect your business to provide 50% of the value of the grant, but funds of up to £0.5m are available depending on your business sector.

-• Equity finance – not strictly a grant, some schemes such as the Seed Enterprise Investment Scheme offer up to 50% reduction in income tax on investments made in new businesses up to £100,000.
+• Equity finance – This is when you sell a share of your business in return for finance.
+Some equity finance schemes, such as the Seed Enterprise Investment Scheme, offer up to a 50% reduction in income tax on investments made in new businesses up to £100,000.
 Businesses have to be less than two years old and have fewer than 25 employees.

 • Soft loan – These are similar to grants, but are actually loans with lower interest rates and more generous terms than can be found via other lending routes.
 Backed by the government, the Start Up Loans scheme offers personal loans of up to £25,000 with a 6% interest rate and access to free business support and mentoring.